-Eliana Pipes Wins 2020 Arizona Theatre Company National Latinx Playwriting Award
+Eliana Pipes Wins 2020 ATC National Latinx Playwriting Award

 Eliana Pipes, a playwright, actor and filmmaker, has won Arizona Theatre Company’s 2020 National Latinx Playwriting Award for Dream Hou$e, which follows two Latinx sisters on an HGTV-style show who are selling their family home, hoping to capitalize on the gentrification of their “changing neighborhood.”